 The number of keys on any electronic keyboard can range from 25 to 88 keys.
-The important considerations to decide on the number of keys is the type of music you want to play, the range required, the space considerations and the portability of the instrument.
+The important considerations to decide on the number of keys are the type of music you want to play, the range required the space considerations, and the portability of the instrument.

 While the physical appearance of the keys on any instrument is more or less the same, there can be a big difference in the key mechanism or the way they play.
-First distinction is whether the keys are weighted, semi-weighted or unweighted.
+The first distinction is whether the keys are weighted, semi-weighted, or unweighted.

-Weighted Keys mimic the action of and gives the feel of playing an acoustic piano.
-The very action of pressing a key on an acoustic piano results in movement of many mechanical parts, eventually resulting in a hammer hitting a string to produce a note.
+Weighted Keys mimic the action of and give the feel of playing an acoustic piano.
+The very act of pressing a key on acoustic piano results in the movement of many mechanical parts, eventually resulting in a hammer hitting a string to produce a note.

 While the weighted keys may appear harder to play they give you appreciable control over the dynamics, which is the ability to play loud or soft.
 With practice, you will learn how hard you need to press to get the desired sound.
 With adequate practice, you will develop sufficient finger strength to be able to play weighted keys for desired intervals of time.